mglush/calculator-webapp/README.md

   - Frontend: React, Node.js.<br />
   - Backend Web API: Restbed.<br />
   - Build: Cmake, Docker.<br />
-  - Deployment: Heroku.<br />
+  - Deployment: Heroku (does not work on the cloud at the moment).<br />

-## Purpose
-The first step in an attempt to build a more complex full-stack web app later on.